speedracer05/Covid_CalFresh/README.md

 ## Key Takeaway
 We found that COVID-19, initially did not have a direct impact on CalFresh usage.
-Rather, goverment containment policies primarily contributed to the marked increase of CalFresh usage.
+Rather, goverment containment policies, which created a massive spike in unemployment, primarily contributed to the marked increase of CalFresh usage.
 In fact, CalFresh usage increased with unemployment and decreased in sympathy with declining unemployment.
-It was only after the second-wave of infections that we see a direct correlation between CalFresh benefit usage and COVID cases.
+It was only after the second-wave of infections, in the fall of 2020, that we see a direct correlation between CalFresh benefit usage and COVID cases.

 ## Built With
 * Jupyter notebook Code Version: 6.0.3